dkmqflx/react-native-expo-study/docs/README.md

 - The button component allows user to trigget actions

 - The Button component has platform-specific rendering for iOS and Android

+## 13. Pressable

+- Pressable is a wrapper component that detects various stages of press interactions on its defined children

+- You can create a custom button using Pressable

+  - onPressIn is called when press is activated

+  - onLongPress is triggered when a press is held for longer thant 500 milliseconds

+  - onPressOut is called when the press gesture is deactivated